awslabs/aws-sdk-swift/reference/0.x/AWSRoute53RecoveryCluster/Route53RecoveryClusterClient.md

 ### `updateRoutingControlState(input:completion:)`

 Set the state of the routing control to reroute traffic.
 You can set the value to be On or Off.
 When the state is On, traffic flows to a cell.
 When it's off, traffic does not flow.
-For more information about working with routing controls, see
-<a href="https:​//docs.aws.amazon.com/r53recovery/latest/dg/routing-control.html">Routing control
-in the Route 53 Application Recovery Controller Developer Guide.
+For more information about working with routing controls, see [Routing control](https://docs.aws.amazon.com/r53recovery/latest/dg/routing-control.html) in the Route 53 Application Recovery Controller Developer Guide.

 ``` swift
 public func updateRoutingControlState(input: UpdateRoutingControlStateInput, completion: @escaping (ClientRuntime.SdkResult<UpdateRoutingControlStateOutputResponse, UpdateRoutingControlStateOutputError>) -> Void)